 9. Bhutan Bank Fees

-Guided by Bhutan’s development philosophy of GROSS NATIONAL HAPPINESS (GNH) crafted by His Majesty the fourth King Jigme Singye Wangchuck and Bhutan’s good governance ensures proper and monitored use of the Sustainable Tourism Royalty collected from visitors to Bhutan.
-This royalty goes towards free education, free healthcare poverty alleviation, along with the infrastructure development.
-In case of emergency even foreign visitors can avail the free healthcare during your travels in Bhutan.
-Thus, by traveling to Bhutan you directly contribute to Bhutan’s education, healthcare and poverty alleviation.
-Therefore, you are a philanthropist and this is one of the reasons you must visit Bhutan as a responsible traveler.
+Guided by Bhutan’s development philosophy of GROSS NATIONAL HAPPINESS (GNH) crafted by His Majesty the fourth King Jigme Singye Wangchuck and Bhutan’s good governance ensures proper and monitored use of the SDF collected from visitors to Bhutan.
+You are a philanthropist and your SDF contribution is one of the reasons you visit Bhutan as a responsible traveler.

 10. Can I have a private tour?